 - Groups and individuals will work across adjoining property boundaries to maximise the impact on the protected vegetation community. - How gains achieved during the project will be secured and maintained (ie covenanting agreements).
-Applicants willing to enter into protective covenanting agreements with Trust for Nature may be eligible for funding for additional works. - Cost effectiveness (ie a maximum number of plants established or area treated per dollar of grant funds spent, low cost plants, direct seeding, low cost fencing or other efficiency measures). - A willingness to participate in promotion through a field day, publicity and/or displays. - Contain high quality understorey vegetation, including 12 native understorey species excluding grasses, and at least one important species for the ecological community (verified by site assessment). - Larger patch sizes.
-Remnants under 0.1ha will not be funded. - Ability for natural regeneration.
-Patches must contain less than 50% exotic weed cover.
+Applicants willing to enter into protective covenanting agreements with Trust for Nature will be viewed favourably. - Cost effectiveness (ie a maximum number of plants established or area treated per dollar of grant funds spent, low cost plants, direct seeding, low cost fencing or other efficiency measures). - A willingness to participate in promotion through a field day, publicity and/or displays. - Contain high quality understorey vegetation (verified by site assessment). - Larger patch sizes.
+Remnants under 0.5ha will not be funded. - Ability for natural regeneration.
+Patches must contain less than 50% understorey cover of exotic weeds.